subsquid/docs/docs/basics/squid-structure.md

 - `typegen.json` -- (optional) The config file for `squid-substrate-typegen`.
 Ignored by Aquarium.
 - `Makefile` -- (optional) Script definitions for `Make`.
 Ignored by Aquarium.
 - `tsconfig.json`, `package-lock.json`, `package.json` -- **(Required)** The `npm` and `tsc` configs.
-- `archive` -- An (optional) folder for running a local Archive.
+- `/archive` -- An (optional) folder for running a local Archive.
 Ignored by Aquarium.

-The templates also defines the following auxiliary scripts (optional):
+The templates also define the following auxiliary scripts (optional):
 - `build` to build the squid.
 - `update` to update the squid packages to the latest version.